translate-tools/linguist/docs/dev/Development.md

 ## Partial build

-To build the extension for specific browsers only, you can run `make build` and set space separated targets in parameter `PLATFORMS`.
+To build the extension for specific browsers only, you can run `make build` and set space-separated targets in the `PLATFORMS` parameter.

 Example: `make build PLATFORMS=firefox` or `make build PLATFORMS="chrome chromium"`.

 Supported platforms:
 - firefox
+- firefox-standalone
 - chrome
 - chromium: special build with auto updates out of the Google Store

-Example command to build only the Firefox version: `make prepare buildThirdparty buildFirefox`.
+Example command to build only the Firefox version is `make build PLATFORMS=firefox`.

 # Development